 The software will then automatically recalculate the values, according to the given (Bridge shunt) and chosen resistance values.
 The asterisk (*) symbol after the result indicates that the check has been performed with a different resistor value than was physically available.

-For this example, we take the well known formula and calculate the shunt result with 175 kΩ shunt resistor.
+For this example, we take the well-known formula and calculate the shunt result with a 175 kΩ shunt resistor.

 175 kΩ = 175000 Ω = custom shunt resistance

-In group operations, we can perform different operations, for example group bridge balance, group shunt cal check etc. Results of our group operations are shown in columns that we have added.
+In group operations, we can perform different operations, for example, group bridge balance, group shunt cal check, etc. The results of our group operations are shown in columns that we have added.

 We can also make group operations with different groups.
 We do that by simply assigning one channel to "Group 1", and the other to "Group 2".